 6. Use endnotes sparingly.
 Number with Arabic numerals starting with 1 and continuing through the article.
 Example: (see Note 1).
 NO footnotes.

-Figures must be production-ready.
+Figures should be separate file(s), with each figure on a new page or file.
+They must be black and white only and production-ready.
 Because most art will be reduced to fit, use bold type that is large enough to be reduced and still be readable, and make sure rules/tick marks are at least 1 pt.
-Acceptable electronic formats for art: TIFF, EPS, Word, or Excel.
-For scans/photos, download the SAGE Image Resolution Guidelines from the Instructions & Forms link at http://mc.manuscriptcentral.com/BD.
-If you have trouble when loading Excel files, copy and paste them into a Word document.
+Acceptable electronic formats for art: TIFF, EPS, Word, JPEG, or Excel.
+For scans/photos, download the SAGE Image Resolution Guidelines from the Instructions & Forms link at http://mc.manuscriptcentral.com/bd.
+If you have problems loading Excel files, copy and paste them into a Word document.
+Cite all figures in the text.

 Submit electronically: https://mc.manuscriptcentral.com/bd

-Log in, or click the “Register Here” option in top right corner if you are a first-time user.
-Once logged in, click on rectangular Author button under journal title.
+Log in, or click the “Create Account” option if you are a first-time user.
+Once logged in, click on “Author.”
 Have the following available before starting submission: manuscript files, including separate title page; all coauthors’ full names and e-mail addresses; # of figures, # of tables, # of manuscript pages.
-Click the “Start a New Submission” link if this is a new submission and follow the submission steps.
-A guide is available via the Help button at top right. in blue bar.
+Click the “Start New Submission” link (if 1st time submitting the article) and follow the submission steps.
+A guide is available via the Help button at top right.

 Bryan G. Cook email@example.com